open-dis/opendis7-source-generator/README.md

 associated enumerations that are used in the [open-dis7-java](https://github.com/open-dis/open-dis7-java) project.

-Recent project products include full Java support for all 72 DIS7 Protocol Data Units (PDUs) and all 27,000 SISO enumerations.
+Recent project products include full Java support for all 72 DISv7 Protocol Data Units (PDUs) and over 22,000 SISO-REF-010 enumerations.

 Additional testing and experimentation is performed in the NPS MOVES [Networked Graphics MV3500](https://gitlab.nps.edu/Savage/NetworkedGraphicsMV3500) course.